Skip to Main Content

 Selection Criteria

-Collection management decisions are based on both objective data and the subjective judgments of library faculty in consultation with academic departments.
+Collection management recommendations are made by members of the Library’s Collection Management Committee based on usage data, potential to meet academic program needs, and consideration for the enhancement of research resources in consultation with academic departments.
 Discipline-specific differences in instruction and research methodologies are considered in determining the content and format of materials acquired or licensed.
 Objective data to be considered include financial resources available, programs and courses offered, publishing output, enrollment, circulation of materials, interlibrary loans, and comparison with standard bibliographies.

-The Library supports the principles of intellectual freedom set forth in the American Library Associations’ “Library Bill of Rights”and “Freedom to Read Statement.”
-In order to foster intellectual inquiry, the goal is to provide materials that represent a wide spectrum of society and give patrons the opportunity to survey the entire range of religious, political, ethnic, scientific, cultural, and social expression.
+The Library supports the principles of intellectual freedom set forth in the American Library Associations’ “Library Bill of Rights” and “Freedom to Read Statement.”
+To foster intellectual inquiry, the goal is to provide materials that represent a wide spectrum of society and give patrons the opportunity to survey the entire range of religious, political, ethnic, scientific, cultural, and social expression.
 The Library does not add or withdraw, at the request of an individual or group, material which has been excluded or selected from the collection according to the criteria in the Library’s stated collection policies.

 The Library periodically reviews its collections and evaluates their relevance to the current needs of the user community.
-Materials are evaluated based on standard library criteria (e.g. CREW, MUSTIE, and WORST) as well as usage; in the case of electronic materials, the Library also assesses the cost-per-use of individual items.
+Materials are evaluated based on standard library criteria as well as usage; in the case of electronic materials, the Library also assesses the cost-per-use of individual items.
 Deselected materials are processed in accordance with campus and system-wide policies and procedures.

 Electronic Resources

-The Library offers databases for student and faculty research.
-The Library’s electronic resources are licensed in accordance with the purchasing regulations of the University System of Georgia Board of Regents and in conjunction with the University of West Georgia’s Office of Business and Financial Services and University Counsel.
+The Library offers electronic resources for student and faculty research.
+These resources are licensed in accordance with the purchasing regulations of the University System of Georgia Board of Regents and in conjunction with the University of West Georgia’s Office of Business and Financial Services and University Counsel.
 University students, faculty, and staff can access electronic resources both on-campus and off-campus through individual user authentication.

 Theses and Dissertations